-The Bone Marrow Transplant Survivorship Program addresses the unique needs of bone marrow transplant patients.
+The Bone Marrow Transplant Survivorship Program addresses the unique needs of bone marrow/stem cell transplant patients.
 Our goal is to work with you and your primary care provider to help you live your best life.
 We will:

 - Give you a treatment summary and follow-up plan.